Samsgithub9635/Indian-Army-Mission-Logistics-and-Weather-Impact-Analysis_Python_MySQL_Tableau/README.md

 ---

 ## 🛠️ How to Run the Project
-1. Clone the repository:
+Clone the repository:
    git clone https://github.com/your-username/OperationSuraksha.git

 Setup environment:

    Install Python packages: pandas

    Setup MySQL/SQLite database.

    Load the CSVs into your database.

    Open Power BI Desktop and connect to your database or directly load CSVs.

-Build visuals or load the provided .pbix file.
+   Load the provided .pbix file.

    Analyze the dashboards and derive insights!

 ## 🧠 Insights Derived
 Extreme weather (heavy snowfall, low visibility) significantly delays drone deliveries.